VegaL101/AWS-EC2-instance-deployment-/README.md

 Step 1:
 Creating and launching the EC2 instance.

-First, on the top left in the searchbar type 'EC2' and make sure to click it.
+First after Creating an AWS account and logging in, you should be at the main console menu.
+On the top left in the searchbar type 'EC2' and make sure to click it once you've found it in the search bar.
 You should then be brought to the ec2 dashboard

 ![ec2 dahsboard](https://github.com/user-attachments/assets/6a5285f9-6494-4b57-8aa8-68e3ce62862a)